tomazon/golden-douay-rheims/README.md

 If I can find a clean and copyright free copy of Haydock's comentary, I'd like to print Haydocks commentary:
   * 1 pamphlet for a single book of the bible (i.e. just The Gospel of Luke)
-  * Only Haydock's commentary for the book and seach chapter (not the bible text itself)
+  * Only Haydock's commentary for the book and each chapter (not the bible text itself)

 ### Potential options for creators of bibles to make

+But why generate a text for a single use?

+There are many options for the publisher of a bible to make:

+* media:
+  * Paper book
+  * Web page
+  * eBook (epub3, mobi, etc)
 * number of columns per page
   * 1
   * 2